GLOBAL MARKETS-Asian shares edge up; RBA minutes lift Aussie

 A separate report on Monday showed that growth in New York state's manufacturing sector accelerated in July.

-Yields on U.S. benchmark 10-year Treasury notes rose to 2.555 percent, above their U.S. close of 2.543 percent, but still well below a two-year high of 2.76 percent touched on July 8.
+Yields on U.S. benchmark 10-year Treasury notes were last at 2.548 percent, slightly above their U.S. close of 2.543 percent but still well below a two-year high of 2.76 percent touched on July 8.

-The dollar index erased early gains and was down about 0.1 percent at 82.964, but still far from last week's two-week low of 82.418.
-The index set a three-year high of 84.753 last Tuesday.
+The dollar index erased early gains and was fractionally lower at 83.028, but still far from last week's two-week low of 82.418.
+The index set three-year high of 84.753 last Tuesday.

-The yen could face more pressure as the week progresses, due to expectations that Japan's upper house election on Sunday will result in a big victory for the ruling party of Prime Minister Shinzo Abe, giving him more support to pursue his aggressively reflationary policies.
+The yen could face more pressure as the week progresses, on expectations that Japan's upper house election on Sunday will result in a big victory for the ruling party of Prime Minister Shinzo Abe, giving him more support to pursue his aggressively reflationary policies.

+The euro inched up to $1.3072, moving away from last week's three-week high of $1.3201.
+But a slide in German exports as well as political wrangling over austerity measures in Portugal pressured the common currency's upside, as did fresh concerns about Spain's political and financial woes.

+Spanish Prime Minister Mariano Rajoy on Monday rejected stepping down after opposition leaders called for him to quit over a ruling party financing scandal.

+Strategists at Barclays said in a note to clients that they continue to prefer taking short positions in the Australian dollar against its U.S. counterpart, in light of Australia's dependence on raw material shipments to China.
+China is Australia's single biggest export market.

+Data on Monday showed that China's second-quarter economic growth cooled to 7.5 percent from the year-earlier period from 7.7 percent in January-March, in line with expectations.

-Commodity markets were mixed in the wake of the Chinese data, relieved growth did not disappoint but finding no fresh buying incentives.
+Commodity markets were mixed in the wake of the Chinese data, relieved it did not disappoint but finding no fresh buying incentives.

 * BD receives FDA 510(k) clearance for new flow cytometer system with leucocount reagent assay Source text for Eikon: Further company coverage: